Merck Manual

 • Thromboangiitis obliterans is inflammatory thrombosis of small and medium-sized arteries and sometimes superficial veins in distal upper and lower extremities.

-• It occurs almost exclusively in male smokers aged 20 to 40.
+• It occurs almost exclusively in males aged 20 to 40 years who smoke.

 • Claudication may occur, and patients may develop ischemic ulceration and gangrene of one or more digits.